Suicide (Durkheim book): Four types of Suicide

 Anomic suicide reflects an individual's moral confusion and lack of social direction, which is related to dramatic social and economic upheaval.
 It is the product of moral deregulation and a lack of definition of legitimate aspirations through a restraining social ethic, which could impose meaning and order on the individual conscience.
 This is symptomatic of a failure of economic development and division of labour to produce Durkheim's organic solidarity.
 People do not know where they fit within their societies.
 Durkheim explains that this is a state of moral disorder where people do not know the limits on their desires and are constantly in a state of disappointment.
 This can occur when they go through extreme changes in wealth; while this includes economic ruin, it can also include windfall gains—in both cases, previous expectations from life are brushed aside and new expectations are needed before they can judge their new situation in relation to the new limits.

 Fatalistic suicide occurs when a person is excessively regulated, when their futures are pitilessly blocked and passions violently choked by oppressive discipline.
 It is the opposite of anomic suicide, and occurs in societies so oppressive their inhabitants would rather die than live on.
 For example, some prisoners might prefer to die than live in a prison with constant abuse and excessive regulation.
 Unlike the other concepts he developed, Durkheim believed that fatalistic suicide was theoretical and probably did not exist in reality.
+However, recent empirical evidence demonstrates that fatalistic suicide exists in contemporary society.